satishad4798/Coding-And-System-Design-practice/Learning_Resources/LLD/2_Design_pattern.md

 ## 🎭 Decorator Pattern

 ### ✅ Intent
-Add new behaviors to objects dynamically by placing them inside wrapper objects that contain the behaviors.
+- Add new behaviors to objects dynamically by placing them inside wrapper objects that contain the behaviors.

+- Decorator is a structural design pattern that lets you `attach new behaviors` to objects `by placing` these objects `inside special wrapper objects` that contain the behaviors.

+- `add new functionality to an object` `dynamically without altering its structure`.

+- example : coffee machine, custom ice cream , pizza shop, layering of clothes.
 ### 💡 Real-Life Analogy
 Think of customizing a coffee order:
 - Start with basic coffee